Skip to content

 Career overview

-Dr Williams joined Nottingham Trent University, first as an Hourly Paid Lecturer in Linguistics in February 2015, and since September 2018 as a Lecturer in Clinical Linguistics.
+Dr Williams joined Nottingham Trent University, first as an Hourly Paid Lecturer in Linguistics in February 2015, becoming a permanent faculty member in January 2020.
 He completed his B.A.(hons) in German and Linguistics at the University of Manchester, his MPhil in Linguistics at the University of Cambridge, and his PhD in Cognitive Science at the University of Nottingham.
 He has previously taught at University College London, the University of Nottingham Malaysia Campus, and the University of Manchester.

 Research areas